Efficient Dense Frontier Detection for 2D Graph SLAM Based on Occupancy Grid Submaps: Frontier detection

-\textbf{The local submap coordinate system} has the origin fixed, for example, to the robot pose in the first scan inserted into the submap.
-The cells of a submap occupancy grid are indexed in a 2D matrix using a 2-integer tuple: $\mat{S}^{si}_{k, l}$ is the occupancy probability value of the cell $(k,l)$ in the submap $si$.
-As the submap grows in size, the 2-integer tuples corresponding to the same cell in the submap may change (which is an implementation-specific detail), but the position of the cell in the local submap coordinate system must remain the same.
+\textbf{Submap} is an occupancy grid with a \textbf{local submap coordinate system}, in which the submap occupancy grid cells are indexed with 2-integer tuples: $\mat{S}^{si}_{k, l}$ is the occupancy probability value of the cell $(k,l)$ in the submap $si$.
+A submap is finished after being updated with $n_{scans}$ consecutive laser scans. \textbf{The set of active submaps} contains the submaps which are not yet finished.

-\textbf{Global submap pose} $\mat{T}_g^{si}$ is the global pose of the origin of the local coordinate system of a submap $si$.
-Since submaps are members of the pose graph, submap poses are part of the optimized pose graph solution.
+\textbf{Global submap pose} $\mat{T}_g^{si}$ is the global pose in $g$ of the origin of the local coordinate system of a submap $si$.
+Global submap poses are part of the optimized pose graph solution.

-\textbf{Occupancy classification} -- in the frontier detection algorithm, the cell occupancy probability values are not used directly.
+\textbf{Occupancy classification} -- the cell occupancy probability values are not used directly in frontier detection.
 The probability values are first classified according to the following thresholding rule:

 \textbf{Observed cells} are occupancy grid cells that are not unobserved.